Training Modules 2 and 3

 Day One: Reading the Body – what to pay attention to

 - Define what constitutes a body segment, name the 7 Reichian body segments and describe how a lack of integration across the seven segments contributes to a client’s experience of emotional confusion.

 - Identify the main physical structures of the body that contribute to clients being out of touch with reality.

 - Describe at least three factors affecting client’s congruent emotional development and capacity for expressiveness.

-- Develop skills in assessing non-verbal signals in the voice, body, facial expression and movement indicating a client’s moment-to-moment emotional experience.
+- Demonstrate skills in assessing non-verbal signals in the voice, body, facial expression and movement indicating a client’s moment-to-moment emotional experience.

-- Understand how chronic patterns of muscular tension in the body can manifest in anxiety and depression.
+- Describe how chronic patterns of muscular tension in the body can manifest in anxiety and depression.

 - Apply one technique to assist a client who is experiencing affective dysregulation in session.